cthulhustig/autojimmy/README.md

    happen, or you already have MSYS2 installed, you can launch one from the Windows Start Menu.
 > [!NOTE]
-> MSYS2 add multiple command prompt entries to the Start Menu, each for a different compiler.
+> MSYS2 adds multiple command prompt entries to the Start Menu, each for a different compiler.
 It doesn't which you use to run the following command.
 3. Run the following command from the MSYS2 command prompt to install libcairo:
    ```